demisto/content/Packs/CohesityHelios/README.md

 - Command to fetch ransomware alerts based on attributes such as time duration, severity level, cluster identifiers and region identifiers.

-- Command to restore a specified backedup object from its latest clean snapshot.
+- Command to restore a specified backed up object from its latest clean snapshot.

 - Command to ignore a specified ransomware alert.